AeJae/Tidal-Rich-Presence/README.md

 # Python-based rich presence for TIDAL.

-I and this project are NOT affiliated with either TIDAL or Discord.
+Neither I nor this program are affiliated with either TIDAL or Discord in any way.

 TIDAL, the wordmark and logo are registered trademarks of TIDAL Music AS.